Issa Diop (footballer): International career

 Diop has been a youth international for France at every level, making his first appearance for France U16 in 2013.
 He was part of the team that won the 2016 UEFA European Under-19 Championship, scoring in the final.
 In addition to winning the tournament itself, Diop was also named in the Team of the Tournament.

 He made his debut for France U21 in a qualification game for the 2017 UEFA European Under-21 Championship, against Ukraine on 2 September 2016.

 He is also eligible to play for Morocco through his mother and for Senegal through his father.
 In October 2018, he confirmed his international commitment to France.

 Style of play

 Diop, at 1.94 m in height, has been credited as being "a tremendous athlete, excellent in the air and quick across the ground" by football magazine FourFourTwo.
 He has played mainly as a right-sided centre-back.
 Along with the two red cards received in 2015–16, Diop amassed 25 yellow cards over the course of his three seasons at Toulouse.

 Personal life

 Diop's grandfather, Lybasse Diop, played for Bordeaux and was the first Senegalese footballer in Ligue 1.
 He is also of Moroccan descent through his mother.

+On 19 June 2023, according to La Dépêche du Midi, Diop was taken into custody in Toulouse for death threats against his partner.